databrickslabs/ucx/docs/logic.md

 Since we save all objects into the permission table, we need to filter out the objects that are not relevant to the current migration.
-We do this inside the applier, by returning a `noop` callable if the object is not relevant to the current migration.
+We do this inside the `applier`, by returning a `noop` callable if the object is not relevant to the current migration.

+## Crawling the permissions

+To crawl the permissions, we use the following logic:
+1. Go through the list of all crawlers.
+2. Get the list of all objects of the given type.
+3. For each callable, generate a callable that will return a `PermissionInventoryItem`.
+4. Execute the callables in parallel
+5. Collect the results into a list of `PermissionInventoryItem`.
+6. Save the list of `PermissionInventoryItem` into a Delta Table.

+## Applying the permissions

+To apply the permissions, we use the following logic:

+1. Read the Delta Table with raw permissions.
+2. Map the items to the relevant applier.
+If no relevant applier is found, we raise an exception.
+3. Deserialize the items using the relevant applier.
+4. Generate a list of callables that will apply the permissions.
+5. Execute the callables in parallel.